learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 ## About

 Flow Control allows the excution of code only under certain conditions.
+In Ruby, we used case statments, if statments, if/else statements, if/elsif/else statements, ternary operators, and case statements to control what code runs when.
+JavaScript has similar methods to control what blocks of code to execute: if statements, if/else statements, if/else if/else statements, ternary operators, and switch statements.

 ## If Statements